-General District Court Office - will begin a gradual return to routine operations on May 18, 2020.
+General District Court Office - began a gradual return to routine operations on May 18, 2020.
 The authority to hear non-emergency matters was conveyed to the General District Court by the May 6, 2020 Order of the Chief Justice of the Supreme Court of Virginia.
 Please review the Order from the New Kent General District Court regarding continued COVID-19 emergency measures.
 Based on this Order and the instructions of the Presiding Judge, members of the public may expect the following:

 - If you have been ill, have recently travelled internationally, have been exposed to COVID-19, or live with someone who has been exposed to COVID-19, call the Clerk’s Office at 804-966-9530 before your scheduled Court date.